Conservation Events and Lectures

 - Wednesday, February 11: Conservation Lecture - ‘Imperiled Fishers in the Pacific Northwest’ by Sean Matthews, Wildlife Conservation Society Klamath Landscape Coordinator

 - Wednesday, March 11: Conservation Lecture - ‘Frogs and Chytrid in Coffee, Oh My!’ by Jennifer Brown, HSU Wildlife Department Graduate Student and SPZF Conservation Grant Recipient

 - Sunday, April 26: Earth Day Celebration - enjoy a wide array of environmental activities sponsored by host environmental organizations from around the community as they showcase their work with fun educational games and hands-on learning activities.

-Proceeds raised during conservation events go directly toward the Zoo’s Conservation Fund, or to select conservation organizations such as Red Panda Network.
+Proceeds raised during conservation events and lectures go directly toward the Zoo’s Conservation Fund, or to select conservation organizations such as Red Panda Network.

 Learn more about projects funded by the Conservation Fund.

 Conservation Lecture Video